Parisson/TimeSide/README.rst

  $ sudo apt-get update
  $ sudo apt-get install python-timeside

-This method is known to be compatible with Debian 7 Wheezy and Ubuntu 14.04 LTS.
+This method is known to be compatible with Debian 7 Wheezy with backports and Ubuntu 14.04 LTS.
 It will install additional binary packages from several audio feature extraction librairies like Aubio and Yaafe for which TimeSide has some nice processors.

 Note you can also use pip if you already have already satisfied all the dependencies::